 1. Site Improvements Standards and Use Restrictions

-Exception: Over night parking of a motor home, camping trailer, or utility trailer while attached to the towing vehicle, may be permitted for one night for the purpose of loading and one night for unloading the contents.
-If additional time is needed written Committee approval must first be obtained.
+a.
+Recreational Vehicles.
+A motor home, camping trailer or utility trailer while attached to the towing vehicle is permitted to park on the street or driveway overnight for the purpose of loading and one day for unloading the contents.

 x.
 Junk Vehicles– No unused, stripped down, wrecked, unlicensed, inoperable, or junk motor vehicle or sizable part thereof, shall be permitted to be parked on any street or on any Lot at any time in such a manner as to be visible from any neighboring property or street.
 An unused vehicle shall be any vehicle which is not properly licensed or registered or has remained immobile or otherwise non-operable for more than 48 hours.

 y.
 Vehicle Maintenance – No maintenance, servicing, repair, dismantling, or repainting of any type of vehicle, boat, machine, or device may be carried on except within a completely enclosed structure which screens the sight, and prevents the sounds and odors, of the activity from the street and from adjoining property.